 - How do university and institutional ethics committees exercise/influence/shape power over qualitative researchers?

-- Are there specific ethical parameters which may stifle approaches, such as participatory ones?
+- Are there specific ethical parameters that may stifle approaches, such as participatory ones?

 - How present are qualitative researchers and issues in institutional ethics committees and processes?